GeoscienceAustralia/sira/docs/source/ch05_install_use.rst

     export PYTHONHASHSEED=0

-The recommendation is to start only with `SIRA_HPC_MODE=1` and `SIRA_STREAM_DIR` for large jobs, identify bottlenecks through profiling or HPC logs, and then layer additional flags as needed.
+The recommendation for large jobs is to:

+- start only with `SIRA_HPC_MODE=1` and `SIRA_STREAM_DIR`,
+- identify bottlenecks through profiling or HPC logs, and
+- then layer additional flags as needed.